-Quantum simulation is one of the main applications of interest for achieving near term quantum advantage \cite{babbush2021focus}.
-Simulating chaotic dynamics is of particular interest due to the provable difficulty of simulating chaos.
-Recent claims of quantum supremacy relied on the difficulty of simulating chaotic quantum circuits \cite{boixo2018characterizing, arute2019quantum} and among paths to quantum advantage simulating chaotic dynamics may be the most qubit-efficient \cite{babbush2021youtube}.
-Measuring the decay of fidelity can also provide an exponentially efficient measure of the classical Lyapunov exponent \cite{benenti2002quantum, benenti2004quantum} and chaotic decoherence \cite{poulin2004exponential}.
-Measuring dynamical localization of classically chaotic systems may yield a similar speedup \cite{georgeot2001exponential}.
-The fidelities of quantized versions of classically chaotic Hamiltonian systems can decay differently (often faster) than for integrable dynamics \cite{peres1984stability, lysne2020small, porter2021observability}.
-Quantum chaos can magnify the effect of Trotter errors \cite{sieberer2019digital} while quantum localization can bound Trotter errors \cite{heyl2019quantum}.
+Measuring the decay of fidelity can provide an exponentially efficient measure of the classical Lyapunov exponent \citep{benenti2002quantum, benenti2004quantum} and chaotic decoherence \citep{poulin2004exponential}.
+Measuring dynamical localization of classically chaotic systems may yield a similar speedup \citep{georgeot2001exponential}.
+The fidelities of quantized versions of classically chaotic Hamiltonian systems can decay differently (often faster) than for integrable dynamics \citep{peres1984stability, lysne2020small, porter2022observability}.
+Quantum chaos can magnify the effect of Trotter errors \citep{sieberer2019digital} while quantum localization can {reduce the upper bound on their impact} \citep{heyl2019quantum}.

-Both chaotic diffusion and dynamical localization can be observed in the quantum sawtooth map, which also has a particularly efficient algorithm for running on gate-based quantum devices.
-The transition from diffusion to localization occurs when the ratio of diffusion strength to effective $\hbar$ is small and quantum interference dominates.
-Refs.~\cite{henry2006localization} and \cite{pizzamiglio2021dynamical} initiated the use of the quantum sawtooth map to characterize experimental noise by using the degree of localization as a test of device fidelity.
-We extend this by studying the phase transition to diffusion and the Loschmidt echo fidelity throughout this transition, opening the door to probing the interaction between quantum map dynamics and experimental noise.